-

 Shortness of breath can be a sign of many ailments, including heart failure, which affects approximately 5 million people in the U.S. Difficulty breathing is also a hallmark of COVID-19, which makes rapid diagnosis even more important.

-A new study from Mayo Clinic researchers finds that EKGs enhanced with artificial intelligence (AI) are more effective in evaluating cardiac dysfunction in patients, helping to diagnose a patient's shortness of breath, compared to traditional methods or standards of care.
+A new study from Mayo Clinic researchers finds that EKGs enhanced with artificial intelligence (AI) are more effective in helping clinicians evaluate cardiac dysfunction in patients, and assist in diagnosing a patient's shortness of breath, compared to traditional methods or standards of care.
 An electrocardiogram, also known as an EKG, is a 10-second recording of the heart's electrical activity.

 "Determining why someone has shortness of breath is challenging for emergency department physicians, especially now, when a patient's symptom could be a result of any number of conditions, including COVID-19," says Dr. Demilade Adedinsewo, chief cardiology fellow at Mayo Clinic in Florida, and lead author of the study published in Circulation: Arrhythmia and Electrophysiology, an American Heart Association journal.